LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

   - Change the server address in the URL to see if that error is caught.
   - Change the file name in the URL to see if that error is caught.

-- Open the browser's network tab to see HTTP requests and responses.
+- Open the browser's network tab to see all requests and responses.

+  - Is there any difference between an HTTP request sent from HTML and an XHR?